TykTechnologies/tyk/CONTRIBUTING.md

 ### Building the project
 You need to have working Go enironment: see [golang.org](https://golang.org/doc/code.html) for more info on how Go works with code.

 To build and test Tyk use built-in `go` commands: `go build` and `go test -v`.
 If you want to just test a subset of the project, you can pass the `-run` argument with name of the test.
+Note that logs are hidden by default when running the tests, which you can override by setting `TYK_LOGLEVEL=info`.

 ### Adding dependencies